SOLV-Code/UltraLite-Fisheries-Data-System/README.md

 ## Key Features

-### Format of Source Files
+### File Format

 All the source data are packaged as"bite-size" csv files for each project in the [*data/Profiles folder*]( https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System/tree/main/data/Profiles).
-This *de-centralized* and *people-friendly* structure avoids many of the practical hurdles encountered when parts of the source data are maintained by many different people across multiple fisheries organizations
+This **de-centralized and people-friendly** structure avoids many of the practical hurdles encountered when parts of the source data are maintained by many different people across multiple fisheries organizations

 csv files are plain text files with comma-separated values, which are widely used for [moving tabular data between programs](https://en.wikipedia.org/wiki/Comma-separated_values#Data_exchange).
 They are easily shareable among contributors, require very little memory, can be opened with most analytical software and text editors, and don't run into issues with software versions, operating systems, firewall blocks of e-mail attachments.
 Small csv files also don't cause problems when contributors are in the field and have low bandwidth on their internet connection.

 Keeping the data in individual files is convenient for *people* in the data compilation and review process, because not every contributor needs the full set of data during each exchange and update.
 Each data set is typically small in terms of modern data management, with most time series covering less than 60 annual estimates.
 If all the data sets were maintained in a single file, it would quickly become difficult to track and manage updates.

 For example, imagine sending the full data set covering 31 Yukon Chinook data sets to all 33 contributors, then some of them then send it back with revisions, and you have to cross-check/merge all the revisions.
 In a full database application, the solution would be to set up a data entry portal with data templates, requiring substantial software development and raising substantial practical hurdles (software requirements, learning curve).
-In this ultralite approach, all you need to do is replace the individual project csv files in the [*data/Profiles folder*]( https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System/tree/main/data/Profiles)with the updated versions, and let Git/Github handle the tracking of changes (see details [here](https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System#tracking-changes)).
+In this ultralite approach, all you need to do is replace the individual project csv files in the [*data/Profiles folder*]( https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System/tree/main/data/Profiles) with the updated versions, and let Git/Github handle the tracking of changes (see details [here](https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System#tracking-changes)).

-Then a short R script merges the individual source files into a *computer-friendly* version of the full data set as the very last step.
+Then a short R script merges the individual source files into a **computer-friendly** version of the full data set as the very last step.

 ### Structure of Source Files